Subscribe to our newsletterWe’ll send you our favorite blog posts, tutorials, events, and more!

 In general, our students work through our structured curriculum at the pace appropriate to them, focusing on building their fundamentals in one programming language at a time.
 They meet with their instructor weekly over videoconference, looking at a shared screen.
 The instructor takes time to review homework, to clarify questions and misunderstandings, to introduce new programming concepts, and to provide guidance and suggestions as the student is coding.

 From Google search to morning routines, algorithms are ubiquitous in our everyday life.
-If you'd like your kids to start learning about algorithms and computer science, sign them up to be assessed for our program with a free trial class.
+Get started with our Admissions Team to see how your child can start learning algorithms and coding today.